chop-dbhi/cilantro/CONTRIBUTING.md

 ## Logistics

 - If you do not have write access to the repo (i.e. not a core contributor), create a fork of Cilantro
 - Branches are used to isolate development and ensure clear and concise intent of the code.
-Always do your work in a branch off the `develop` branch.
+Always do your work in a branch off the `master` branch.
 This will be a mirror of the work-in-progres (WIP) branch for the current major version, e.g. `2.x`.
 Name the branch after the issue and number, e.g. `issue-123`.
 If there is no issue number, [please create one first](https://github.com/cbmi/cilantro/issues/) before starting your work.
 - If working on existing files, ensure the coding style is kept consistent with the code around it.
 If creating new files or you are unsure of a pattern or preference please consult the [style guides](https://github.com/cbmi/style-guides/).

 ## Source Code